kheldiente/ec-mapper-generator-plugin/README.md

-Easy to use mapping class generator android studio plugin 🗺✍ Built exclusively for English Central Android app 📕💭
+Easy to use mapping class generator android studio plugin 🗺✍